 Professional singers know how physically demanding singing can be.
 It takes a lot of stamina and energy to sing onstage and bring the venue to life.
 That’s why singing, like any other physical activity, should involve a warm-up, as well as a vocal cool-down.
 At School of Rock, we make these vocal warm-ups a ritual, whether it’s to prepare for a singing lesson or a show rehearsal.
-These quick singing warm-ups can be done in just 10 to 20 minutes, and they should become an integral part of any successful practice routine.
+These quick vocal exercises can be done in just 10 to 20 minutes, and they should become an integral part of any successful practice routine.

 Why do you need to warm up your voice?